-Apart from your trusty long handled scrapper all your going to need now is a bucket, some boiling water, a big big sponge, dust sheets, some plain brand fair liquid, bin bags and a box of tea bags.
+Apart from your trusty long handled scrapper, all you’re going to need now, is a bucket, some boiling water, a big sponge, dust sheets, some plain brand washing up liquid, bin bags and a box of tea bags.

-If you are stripping a painted wall/lining paper you may also want to invest in one of these a wallpaper scorer.
+If you are stripping a painted wall or lining paper you may also want to invest in one of these a wallpaper scorer.
 But if you dont want to splash out just make sure you score the paper using your scraper.
 You basically need to ensure water can seep through behind the wallpaper.
 Steamers in our opinion are just a waste of time and money.
-You will end up there for hours upon hours and get a bright red face to boot!…
+You will end up there for hours upon hours and get a bright red face from the steam to boot!

 How to strip wallpaper – Get your room ready

 Hopefully to all of you with common sense out there we shouldnt really need to explain this step.
-But just in case we will give it a quick mention.
+But just in case, we will give it a quick mention.
 Clean your room out as much as possible, lay dust sheets throughout your room ensuring they are right to the edge of the wall.
-Carpets dont seem to take to kindly to wet damp wallpaper for some reason!
+Carpets don’t seem to take to kindly to wet damp wallpaper for some reason!
 There are many ways to prep a room and a professional will always take their time to do it properly ensuring minimum disruption to the room.
-However for the purpose of this post doing it properly is a whole another story and for another blog.
+However, for the purpose of this post, doing it properly is a whole another story and will be for another blog.

-Check out out post on how to decorate a room and protect your work area properly : Laying Dust Sheets and Masking up
+Check out our post on how to decorate a room and protect your work area properly : Laying Dust Sheets and Masking up